SvenMeyer/VehicleHistoryLog/documentation/test_process_documentation.md

 4. with your browser access [http://localhost:3000](http://localhost:3000)
 Note: At this stage either I or MetaMask got confused.
 Not sure if you will experience the same strange behavior, but within the Browser Console I could see that it did NOT work when I had selected localhost:8545 (where ganache-cli should wait for requests), but when I selected "Rinkeby Network" instead.

+The basic functionality should work:
+- Display current MetaMask account[0]
+- executing a transaction (mintNewVehicleToken) with confirmation via MetaMask
+- reflect update to the contract state by retrieving "last new tokenId" via [get Last Serial] button
+- get Ether Balance

 ## Deploy to Rinkeby Testnet